docker-archive/classicswarm/docs/provision-with-machine.md

 docker-machine env --swarm HOST_NODE_NAME export DOCKER_TLS_VERIFY="1"
 export DOCKER_HOST="tcp://192.168.99.101:3376"
-export DOCKER_CERT_PATH="/Users/mary/.docker/machine/machines/swarm-master"
+export DOCKER_CERT_PATH="/Users/mary/.docker/machine/machines/swarm-manager"
-export DOCKER_MACHINE_NAME="swarm-master"
+export DOCKER_MACHINE_NAME="swarm-manager"
 # Run this command to configure your shell:
 # eval $(docker-machine env --swarm HOST_NODE_NAME)
 ```

-To set your SHELL connect to a Swarm node called `swarm-master`, you would do
+To set your SHELL connect to a Swarm node called `swarm-manager`, you would do
 this:

 ```
-eval "$(docker-machine env --swarm swarm-master)"
+eval "$(docker-machine env --swarm swarm-manager)"
 ```

 Now, you can use the Docker CLI to query and interact with your cluster.